top of page

 Dr. Chen is a Palliative Medicine Physician and the (outgoing - ending August 31) Medical Director of Palliative and End of Life Care, Calgary Zone, Alberta Health Services.
 He is a Physician Advisor: Wellness, Diversity, and Development with Physician Experience, AHS Medical Affairs.
 Dr. Chen is also a Clinical Associate Professor in the Departments of Oncology and Family Medicine at the University of Calgary, and serves as the Chair of the Wellness Committee for the Canadian Society of Palliative Care Physicians.

-Dr. Rachel Grimminck (she/her), MD, FRCPC, DABPN, CGP (Calgary, AB and British Columbia)
+Dr. Rachel Grimminck (she/her), MD, FRCPC, DABPN, CGP (Calgary, AB and Vancouver Island, BC)

-Dr. Grimminck is a Psychiatrist with the First Nation Health Authority and the provincial CBT Skills Society in British Columbia.
-She is a Clinical Assistant Professor at the University of Calgary and Clinical Instructor at the University of British Columbia.
-Her areas of interest include emergency psychiatry, group psychotherapy, EDI and structural stigma, medical education and physician wellness.
+Dr. Grimminck is a Psychiatrist whose current clinical practice focuses on group therapy in Alberta and British Columbia.
+She is a Clinical Assistant Professor at both the University of Calgary and the University of British Columbia.
+She holds leadership positions with a province-wide group therapy program in BC and is a BC Psychiatric Association board member.
+She was previously the Clinical Medical Director for Emergency Psychiatry at Foothills Medical Center and the PGME Simulation Lead for the Department of Psychiatry at the University of Calgary.
+Her areas of interest include emergency psychiatry, group psychotherapy, EDI and structural stigma, medical education, and physician wellness.

 Dr. Anton Nel, MD, MBChB (Okotoks, AB)